-(180 min) (PSP I a, b)
+(180 min) (PSP I a, b, j)

-- a.
-Each student will conduct a presentation based on the topic that was assigned the first day of the course - b.
+- Each student will conduct a presentation based on the topic that was assigned the first day of the course - b.
 Props, multi-media presentations, and other teaching aids may be used.
 Set up time needs to be kept to minimum - c.
 Hand-outs are acceptable - d.
 After each presentation, the floor will open for five minutes for instructor and peer comments - e.
 While subjective, if the Primary Instructor feels that the presentation was not acceptable, they may reassign a topic and require the student to submit another presentation prior to being given a passing grade in the course

 XXI.
-TACTICAL/PRACTICAL SHOOTING DRILLS (range) (240 minutes (PSP I, b, d, e, g)
+TACTICAL/PRACTICAL SHOOTING DRILLS (range) (240 minutes (PSP I a, e, f, g, h, i, j)